cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - msg, message to be signed, a byte string
-  - sk, private key, a Scalar in GF(p).
+  - sk, private key, a Scalar

   Outputs: signature (R, z), a pair consisting of (Element, Scalar) values